ye-kyaw-thu/myOCR/README.md

 We first uploaded the myOCR version 1.0 dataset to Hugging Face on November 18, 2024.
 You can access the myOCR dataset at the following link:
 [https://huggingface.co/datasets/LULab/myOCR](https://huggingface.co/datasets/LULab/myOCR)

+## Conference Presentation

+Our work on POST-OCR error correction with the myOCR dataset was presented at the iSAI-NLP 2024 conference.
+The presentation slides can be accessed at: [https://github.com/ye-kyaw-thu/myOCR/blob/main/doc/slide/myOCR_isai21_v2.pdf](https://github.com/ye-kyaw-thu/myOCR/blob/main/doc/slide/myOCR_isai21_v2.pdf)

 ## Citation
 Please cite this if you use this dataset: